-In the case of the projectors which exceed Class 2 or more, a note of caution such as "When it is likely to be touched by children, this should be used under the control and supervision by the adult." should be written down.
+In the case of the projectors which exceed Class 2 or more, a note of caution such as "When it is likely to be touched by children, this shall be used under the control and supervision by the adult." shall be written down.

-Remark: The description in Section 7.1.2 in this guideline may be combined, also a supplementary note of caution may be written down.
+NOTE The rules in 7.1.2 may be combined, also a supplementary note of caution may be written down.